-This colourful BBQ Tofu bowl is full of exotic flavours and jerk spice, with a distinctly Caribbean flair and topped with sliced avocado.
+This colourful BBQ Tofu bowl is full of Caribbean-inspired flavour, along with a spice blend reminiscent of jerk seasoning and sliced avocado.

 I fell in love with their BBQ Tofu bowl and had to try to replicate the flavours at home.
 Though Caribbean flavours aren't necessarily my specialty, I did some research and came up with a tasty marinade that is a close second to the one at One Love.
 With jerk-inspired flavours and sweet, smokey BBQ undertones, you'll definitely be wanting to make this unique dish again!

 Though this recipe is vegetarian and uses tofu, you can easily substitute chicken or beef if you're turned off by tofu.
 The strong flavour profiles of each spice are overpowering enough to conquer anyone's fear of bland tofu, but they remain subtle enough to take on a protein.
 Allspice and nutmeg in particular are the secret ingredients that make the marinade shine, as well as liquifying the sweet onion.

 Every once in a while, it's nice to use meat alternatives because they are cheaper and full of protein.
 You may not think that tofu can taste good, but when marinated correctly and for long enough, it can actually be quite delicious!

 Plantains are for the most part readily available at many grocery stores, and should be eaten when overly ripe.
 Wait until they are a darker yellow with a bit of brown on them – think of them like a banana.
 When green, they are too starchy and not ready to eat.
 Even when yellow, they may be a bit too firm.
 Waiting until they are a tiny bit bruised looking ensures a proper cook and a beautiful sweetness.

 Try out this BBQ Tofu bowl this weekend – I promise you won't be disappointed!

 - 1 Package firm tofu